How Trust & Will makes creating a legal will less hard

 Take a quick inventory of your important items

-It may not be necessary to list every single thing you own, but if you have some family heirlooms or those with sentimental value – list them.
+It may not be necessary to list every single item you own, but if you have some family heirlooms or those with sentimental value – list them.
 For example, who would you leave the ring grandma gave you to?
 Or, what about those travel souvenirs your late grandfather gave you?
 Now is the time to list them.

 Think about how you’d like to distribute your assets and plan to list them